This post may contain affiliate links. Please see our disclosure policy.

 Yes!
 You can bake the bottom layer, leave it to cool then cover and pop in the fridge for up to 2 days.
 Then simply spread with the chilled final ⅓ of cake batter and bake as stated in the recipe when you are ready.

-You can also make the whole twice baked chocolate cake in advance and serve it chilled from the fridge.
+You can also make the whole twice baked chocolate cake in advance and serve it room temp.
+Take it out of the fridge 30 minutes before you plan to serve so it’s not fridge-cold.
 The bottom transforms into a fudgy brownie while the top becomes a creamy dark chocolate mousse.
-Honestly, it is unbelievably good.
+Reheating the whole cake is tricky as you don’t want to risk cooking the top layer through, so serving at room temp (or a few hours after baking it) is ideal.

 Other recipes you might enjoy: